-- Local Area Development Fund (LADF): The GoH, Department of Power notified the revised guidelines for Local Area Development Fund on 5th October 2011.
-The Hydro Power Policy,2006provides that (i) 1.5% of the final cost of the projects above 5 MW and one percent of the final cost of projects up to 5 MW shall be contributed to LADF and (ii) additional 1% (one percent) free power after commissioning of hydro power projects shall be earmarked for the LADF to provide a regular stream of revenue for income generation and welfare schemes, creation of additional infrastructure and common facilities on a sustained and continued basis over the life of the project. - GoHP may provide a matching of 1% from its share of 12% free power.
-This entire contribution towards Local Area Development
+- Local Area Development Fund (LADF): The GoH, Department of Power notified the revised guidelines36 for Local Area Development Fund on 5th October 2011.
+The Hydro Power Policy, 2006 provides that (i) 1.5% of the final cost of the projects above 5 MW and one percent of the final cost of projects up to 5 MW shall be contributed to LADF and (ii) additional 1% (one percent) free power after commissioning of hydro power projects shall be earmarked for the LADF to provide a regular stream of revenue for income generation and welfare schemes, creation of additional infrastructure and common facilities on a sustained and continued basis over the life of the project. - GoHP may provide a matching of 1% from its share of 12% free power.
+This entire contribution towards Local Area Development - Activities is to be maintained in the form of LADF administered by Local Area Development Committee (LADC) comprising- of various stakeholders including government, project developers, public representatives/nominated members from Project Affected Areas. - Activities to be covered under LADF: Panchayat level schemes like cement concrete internal paths, ropeways, streetlights, sanitation, rainwater harvesting; block level schools, link road, primary health centre; district level bus stand, hospital, college, training institute - Activities not covered under LADF: dirt tracks or roads, light vehicles, renovations, individual grants. - The guidelines provide details on identification of affected areas and people37.
+The declaration of PAF, PAA, PAZ to be completed prior to signing of the Implementation Agreement. - There are timelines, guidelines, and responsibilities for monitoring of LADF including preparation of Utilization Certificates and Completion Certificates to be provided by LADC.

-New provisions under LADF guidelines: Under the 2014 notifications, some amendments were proposed to expedite the project implementation process like discontinuity of mandatory NOCs from different departments such as IPH, PWD, Revenue, Fisheries and Wildlife Department; clearance and compliance of norms and conditions by the developer; making consultations more effective rather than one of events for signing NOCs; Separate Joint Inspection Committees replaced by one joint inspection committee.
+New provisions under LADF quidelines: Under the 2014 notifications, some amendments were proposed to expedite the project implementation process like discontinuity of mandatory NOCs from different departments such as IPH, PWD, Revenue, Fisheries and Wildlife Department; clearance and compliance of norms and conditions by the developer; making consultations more effective rather than one of events for signing NOCs; Separate Joint Inspection Committees replaced by one joint inspection committee.
 This streamlines the process of clearance, monitoring, and coordination among all relevant departments.
 Further, it no longer mandates NOCs from the Gram Panchayat (GP) prior to commencement of civil works, instead it proposes one consultation with GP in all aspects of the project convened by the SDM.
 However, this may speed the process but can be counterproductive to continuous consultations, transparency, and real-time course correction in the project where needed.
 Unlike the previous provisions, projects up to 5 MW will preferably be allotted to bonafide residents of Himachal Pradesh which contributes to generation of revenue and increased employment opportunities within the state.